About

 The Scroll emerges at a critical moment in our relationship with artificial intelligence, as the line between human and machine-generated content becomes increasingly blurred.
 This web application serves as both a game and a tool for developing digital literacy in an AI-dominated landscape.

-The interface design prioritizes clarity and focus, removing distractions to allow users to concentrate on the subtle details that often distinguish AI-generated images from human-created ones.
-The minimal aesthetic isn't just about style—it's a conscious choice to enhance the user's perceptual abilities.
+The UX/UI design prioritizes clarity and focus, removing distractions to allow users to concentrate on the subtle details that often distinguish AI-generated images from human-created ones.
+Through careful information architecture and user flow design, the game tracks users' progress, offering reflections based on their performance and decisions at the end of each round.

-Each interaction has been carefully crafted to build the user's confidence in their own judgment while providing gentle guidance and education.
-The experience evolves with the user, introducing increasingly subtle distinctions as their discernment improves.
+The goal is to build a user's confidence in their own judgment while providing simple guidance and prompts for reflection.
+The experience evolves with the user through progressive disclosure and adaptive interfaces, introducing increasingly subtle distinctions as their discernment improves.